MichaelLangbein/tdl2/backend/data/wiki/programming/kafka.md

     -   for each partition, one broker is made the leader
     -   reads and writes (almost) always go to the leader
     -   **bootstrap**: the first broker a client connects to.
 Passes to the client a list of metadata, including all other brokers
-        -   LISTENERS: where should this bootstrap-broker listen for incomming connections? <ARBITRARY_NAME>://:<port>
+        -   LISTENERS: where should this bootstrap-broker listen for incoming connections? <ARBITRARY_NAME>://:<port>
         -   ADVERTISED_LISTENERS: how are the above interfaces resolvable from a client? <ARBITRARY_NAME>://<domain>:<port>
 -   **cluster**: multiple machines
 -   **producer**: